 Don’t let life pass you by in the name of fear, circumstance, greed, or misguided hopes.
 Sometimes you just need to draw a line in the sand and say “enough is enough”.

-- Do you think we work too hard?
+- Do you think we work too hard or too much?

 - Do you like the cultural norm around your workplace on working hour expectations?